-In a separate paper, I compare the new approach with the usual one and explain why I believe it is preferable.2 This document, however, simply presents the new approach and shows how to use it.
+In a separate paper, I compare the new approach with the usual one and explain why I believe it is preferable.2 The material here, however, simply presents the new approach and shows how to use it.
 In addition, the presentation here is more skeletal than that in standard textbooks.
-The document covers the basics, but contains relatively few applications, summaries, and problems.
+It covers the basics, but contains relatively few applications, summaries, and problems.